 granted by the Director of Libraries.
 This collection should be cited

-as: Elinor E. Colby Collection, New England Conservatory Archives,
+as: Elinor E. Colby Collection in the Archives at New England Conservatory, Boston.

 Finding aid compiled by Maria Helena Serpa, Spring 2008